 What a Project Manager Portfolio Looks Like

-If you want to know how to make a project manager portfolio, you need to begin with what it looks like.
-It is a wire coiled book (ideally at least 3” thick, but this will depend upon the amount of experience and examples you have) that include the best of your best work.
+Paper or digital?
+That is the question.
+If you prefer bringing a hard copy, try a wire coiled book (ideally at least 3” thick, but this will depend upon the amount of experience and examples you have) that include the best of your best work.
 You want to take this extra step of doing a wire coil and not just GBC Binding or 3-Ring Binder because it takes the perception and professionalism up a notch that shows you are serious about the work that you do as a project manager.

 The cover can be as simple as your name and any credentials you have (PMP for example) and the word Project Portfolio elegantly placed beneath.
-Or, you can spend a little time and money and have the cover designed professionally.
+Or, you can spend a little time and money and have the cover designed professionally for a paper portfolio.

 Stay away from putting dates or other words on the front cover that will allow the portfolio to become outdated quickly.
 For example, if you put a date on the cover and 18-24 months past, this will quickly call into question the relevancy and timeliness of the content inside the portfolio.

 Finally, the inside should include a table of contents put together using the divider tabs that you can find at any office supply location.
 It can be as few as 6 tabs or as many as you would like depending upon your level of experience.
 Each tab should highlight a functional area where you can provide examples of your work.

 Let’s say you are an expert at Time Management, Communication, Project Planning, and Risk Management.
 Include these in your table of contents and then include examples that support each area of expertise.

 By the way, when it comes to your portfolio, it doesn’t need to stick to any particular format or methodology of project management.
 This portfolio is a reflection of YOU and what makes you unique.
 You could include some elements of project management but then also include a section on Business Analysis, or Effective Meetings, or Problem Solving or any other skill set you would like to highlight.